Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Related Studies

 \subsection{Dataset and Evaluation}

-For symbolic regression methods, there exist several benchmark datasets and empirical studies.
-The Feynman Symbolic Regression Database~\citep{udrescu2020ai} is one of the largest symbolic regression datasets, which consists of 100 physics-inspired equations based on Feynman Lectures on Physics~\citep{feynman1963feynman1,feynman1963feynman2,feynman1963feynman3}.
-By randomly sampling from small ranges of value, they generate the corresponding tabular datasets for the 100 equations.
-Inspired by~\citep{hoai2002solving,keijzer2003improving,johnson2009genetic},~\citet{uy2011semantically} suggest 10 different real-valued symbolic regression problems (functions) and create the corresponding dataset (\emph{a.k.a.} Nguyen dataset).
+For symbolic regression methods, there exist several benchmark datasets and empirical studies. \orgdataset~\citep{udrescu2020ai} is one of the largest symbolic regression datasets, which consists of 100 physics-inspired equations based on Feynman Lectures on Physics~\citep{feynman1963feynman1,feynman1963feynman2,feynman1963feynman3} and 20 equations from other seminal books~\citep{goldstein2002classical,jackson1999classical,weinberg1972gravitation,schwartz2014quantum}.
+By randomly sampling from small ranges of value, they generate the corresponding tabular datasets for the 120 equations.
+The ODE-Strogatz repository~\citep{la2016inference} contains two-state dynamic models of first-order, ordinary differential equations sourced from~\citep{strogatz2018nonlinear}.
+Inspired by~\citet{hoai2002solving,keijzer2003improving,johnson2009genetic},~\citet{uy2011semantically} suggest 10 different real-valued symbolic regression problems (functions) and create the corresponding dataset (\emph{a.k.a.} Nguyen dataset).
 The suggested functions consist of either 1 or 2 variables \emph{e.g.}, $f(x) = x^6 + x^5 + x^4 + x^3 + x^2 + x$ and $f(x, y) = \sin(x) + \sin(y^2)$.
-They generate each dataset by randomly sampling 20 - 100 data points.

-\citet{la2021contemporary} design a symbolic regression benchmark, named SRBench, and conduct a comprehensive benchmark experiment, using existing symbolic regression datasets such as the Feynman Symbolic Regression Database~\citep{udrescu2020ai} and ODE-Strogatz repository~\citep{la2016inference}.
-In SRBench, symbolic regression methods are assessed by 1) an error metric based on squared error between target and estimated values, and 2) solution rate that shows a percentage of the estimated symbolic regression models that match the true models (equations).

-However, these datasets and evaluations are not necessarily designed to discuss symbolic regression for scientific discovery.
+They generate each dataset by randomly sampling 20 - 100 data points. \citet{la2021contemporary} design a symbolic regression benchmark, named SRBench, and conduct a comprehensive benchmark experiment, using existing symbolic regression datasets such as \orgdataset and ODE-Strogatz repository~\citep{la2016inference}.
+In SRBench, SR methods are assessed by 1) an error metric based on squared error between target and estimated values, and 2) solution rate that shows a percentage of the estimated symbolic regression models that match the true models based on \textsf{sympy}~\citep{meurer2017sympy}.
+However, these datasets and evaluations are not necessarily designed to discuss the potential of SRSD.
 In Sections~\ref{subsec:dataset_issues} and~\ref{subsec:metrics}, we further describe potential issues in prior studies.